 Class A Gas Drawbacks: Wider than a Class C. Check your weight restrictions carefully so that you do not overload.
 May not get very good gas mileage due to weight and wind resistence.
 Because these units sit so high, they require more steps to get in and out than most other motorhomes.
 If you want to explore the area, bring a separate car.
 With the engine in front, these units can be loud when driving.
 You will have storage costs.

 Class A Diesel Pusher Advantages: Available in a wide variety of sizes and floorplans.
 The diesel pusher class includes the big boys of the motorhome world!
 The diesel engine is mounted in the back making the ride much quieter than a Class A Gas.
 The larger chassis and more powerful engines provide a smooth ride even in the mountains and most can tow larger vehicles.
 Many diesel pushers are equipped with air suspension which raises the entire coach higher to drive and lowers to a very manageable height for easy entry and exit when camping.
 Some come equipped with residential refrigerators, washers and dryers or dishwashers.
-Leveling jacks make these units a breeze to set-up quickly.
+Leveling jacks make most of these units a breeze to set-up quickly.
 Come equipped with a generator and inverter.
 Use 50amp electrical power.

-Class A Diesel Pusher Drawbacks: Because of their length (ranging from about 35 feet to 45 feet long), height, and width, Diesel Pushers are limited in their campsite options.
+Class A Diesel Pusher Drawbacks: Because of their length (most ranging from about 35 feet to 45 feet long), height, and width, Diesel Pushers are limited in their campsite options.
 Tow a vehicle if you want to explore the area.
 Diesel motorhomes cost more than gas models as does diesel maintenance.
 You will also pay to store your rig.